dguest/atlas-dl/_episodes/05-adding-code.md

 >
 > You might have to call this quite a few times, write a shell script
 > so that it's reduced to running `./run-docker.sh`
+>
+> We'll learn a lot more about what these commands are doing later this
+> week.
 {: .challenge}

 ## Compile this code